He3lixxx/ddm/ddm-pc/README.md

 to the number of workers you want to start (probably 12 * 20 = 240).

 #### General note
-We think that this implementation gives the best possible performance for any input data that could realistically be encountered, although you can artificially craft input files that will take longer to process than actually necessary (e.g. if the alphabet only allows N distinct passwords and the file has N distinct password hashes).
+We think that this implementation gives optimal performance for any input data that could realistically be encountered, although you can artificially craft input files that will take longer to process than actually necessary (e.g. if the alphabet only allows N distinct passwords and the file has N distinct password hashes).
+We did not write logic to detect such cases as we do not expect them to occur in any randomly generated data.

-We did not specifically try to optimize for the sample input file that was given (as we expect testing to be done with different input files)
+We did not specifically try to optimize for the sample input file that was given (as we expect testing to be done with different input files).
+For example, if you assume that every hash in the file is distinct and that every hint removes a different character from the password alphabet, you can already drastically reduce the range of possible passwords.

+We did not make any such illegal assumptions about the input file that allow to speed up the computation but result in wrong solutions for input files where these assumptions do not hold.

 If you encounter any problems or bad performance, please contact us - we have tested some self created input files, but might have missed some edge cases.

-If you run this implementation on the RaspberryPi or the Thor cluster, please let us know how it performs.
+We'd also like to ask you to let us know how this implementation performs if you run it on the RaspberryPi or the Thor cluster.